ekinox-ux/device-activity-tracker/README.md

 Statistical Engine (Median): Analysis relies on real-time median calculation.
 This stabilizes ONLINE and IDLE states by naturally filtering out network noise (one-off lags do not skew the status).

 Z-Score Analysis: Statistically detects when the user unlocks their screen.
-If latency drops below the usual variation margin (Standard Deviation), the UNLOCKED event is triggered.
+If latency drops below the usual variation margin (Standard Deviation), the UNLOCKED event is triggered (experimental).

 Sleep Detection: Identifies sleep cycles (inactivity > 1h).